sail-sg/EditAnything/README.md

 1) The human prompt and BLIP2 generated prompt build the text instruction.
 2) The SAM model segment the input image to generate segmentation mask without category.
 3) The segmentation mask and text instruction guide the image generation.

+Note: Due to the privacy protection in the SAM dataset, faces in generated images are also blurred.
+We are training new models with unblurred images to solve this.

 # Ongoing